iwatakeshi/csc410/README.md

 ### Preparing the Development Environment

 1. Assuming we are using Linux or OSX, install the essential build tools such as gcc, g++, and make via `sudo apt install build-essential` or Xcode (via App Store).
+You will also need `unzip` via `sudo apt install unzip` if you don't have already.

 > **Note:** It's possible to use Linux on Windows 10 via "Bash on Ubuntu on Windows".
 You can download Ubuntu and/or openSUSE on the Windows Store by searching either "Ubuntu" or "openSUSE".